Veröffentlicht am 03. Mai 2021

 Now that you’ve accomplished one successful workshop, let’s not stop there.
 You’re now armed to repeat this with additional functional teams to drive high-impact testing in your company.

-If you are interested in getting started with progressive delivery, you can sign up for a free Optimizely Rollouts account or contact us about our full platform capabilities.
+If you are interested in getting started with progressive delivery, you can sign up for a free Optimizely Rollouts account.